PixarAnimationStudios/ruby-jss/README-2.0.0.md

 It looks like the biggest changes have been dealing with keyword arguments as Hashs.
 Methods defined with `def methodname([...] foo = {}` need to be changed to `def methodname([...] **foo` and calls to those methods, even in your own code, need to be changed to `methodname([...] **foo)` when `foo` is a hash of keyword args.

 **IMPORTANT**: do not pass raw hashes as 'keyword' args.
 Instead use the double-splat: `methodname(**hash)` which should be compatible with ruby 3.x and 2.7.x

+for more info see [Separation of positional and keyword arguments in Ruby 3.0](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/)

 ### Combined API access